 Scope of Our Research

-We work on and welcome research in all areas of invertebrate biology including ecology, evolution, morphology and conservation.
+We work on and welcome research in all areas of organismal biology including ecology, evolution, morphology and conservation.
 Research in the lab is primarily curiosity-driven and usually best described as basic research.
-However, some of our work particularly in the area of conservation genomics, hopes to give something back to the organisms we work with, by evaluating and appraising the application of genomic research in conservation.
+However, some of our work particularly in the area of conservation genomics, hopes to make more immediate impact, by evaluating and appraising the application of genomic research in conservation.

 Current Projects